-Research has shown that older people are less likely to complain about services and are less aware of the different ways they can share their views.
+Research has shown that older people are less likely to complain about services and less aware of the different ways they can share their views.

-If you are aged 60 or over and receiving care, or a friend or family member of someone who is, we want you to tell us about the care you’ve received, good or bad.
+If you're aged 60 or over and receiving care, or a friend or family member of someone who is, we want you to tell us about the care you’ve received, good or bad.
 Our inspectors can’t be everywhere at once and your information will help us decide when, where and what to inspect.
 By telling us about your experiences, you could stop poor care happening to someone else.

 Worked up?
 Speak up.

 Many older people using health and social care services have experienced both good and bad care.

 Standards of care

 Some services work especially hard to listen to and support older people and their concerns.

 What to do if you experience poor care